Updated on February 18th, 2022 at 12:41 pm

 What is a Refusal?

-You may be charged with a Refusal if you refuse to submit to an officer’s request for an evidentiary chemical test (i.e. blood, breath, or urine test).
-This charge is derived from the Wisconsin Implied Consent Law which states that if you have a Wisconsin Driver’s License you are automatically giving your implied consent for the state, through it’s officers, to conduct an evidentiary test to determine intoxication.
+You may be charged with a Refusal if you refuse to submit to an officer’s request for an evidentiary chemical test (i.e., blood, breath, or urine test).
+This charge is derived from the Wisconsin Implied Consent Law which states that if an officer has probable cause to arrest you for an OWI/DUI you have already given your implied consent for the state, through its officers, to conduct an evidentiary chemical test to determine intoxication.